-Many private sector tenders are issued as part of the supply chain for larger projects.
+Many private sector tenders are issued as part of the supply chain process for larger projects.
 Opportunities for projects like HS2 will be advertised by large private sector companies that require additional or specialist support.

 Often, as with HS2, the overall project is in the public sector.
-A private sector company or companies win the initial large public sector contract but cannot themselves provide every aspect of the goods, works and services required.
+A private sector company or companies win the initial large public sector contract but cannot themselves provide every aspect of the works, goods, and services required.
 The private sector company, therefore, seeks subcontractors and, in doing so, becomes a buyer for a private sector tendering opportunity.
-Sometimes the subcontractors then need to further subcontract for aspects of the contracts they have won and so on — a supply chain is formed.
+Sometimes the subcontractors then need to further subcontract for aspects of the contracts they have won and so on — a procurement supply chain is formed.

-Differences between Public and Private Sector Procurement Supply Chains
+Differences Between Public and Private Sector Procurement Supply Chains

-While both focus on the procurement of goods, works and services, the public and private sectors have different financial goals and get funded and regulated differently, which affects the procurement process.
+While both focus on the procurement of goods, works, and services, the public and private sectors have different financial goals and get funded and regulated differently, which affects the procurement process.

 Public sector organisations receive funding from government departments and taxes but can also raise revenue commercially, while the private sector gets financed privately from shareholders, investors, or loans.
 Private sector organisations can move their money quickly, while public sector organisations lack this flexibility.

-High Speed 2, more commonly known as HS2, will be a high-speed railway network that will link routes between London, Birmingham, the East Midlands, Leeds and Manchester.
+High Speed 2, more commonly known as HS2, will be a high-speed railway network that will link routes between London, Birmingham, the East Midlands, Leeds, and Manchester.